 - CHAD 70 Lifespan Development in the 21st Century (3 units)

 - NUFS 8 Nutrition for Health Professionals (3 units)

 All prerequisite courses taken at campuses other than SJSU must be approved as equivalent.
 Applicants can check for course equivalencies for California public colleges and universities through the university’s articulation website.
 Another resource is Assist.org.

 For courses that do not appear on either articulation websites, applicants will need to complete a nursing substitution form [pdf], which must be submitted (accompanied by course descriptions) to the nursing undergraduate coordinator for approval before completing the nursing application.
 The signed form will be included in the nursing application.
 For more information, please see Advising Slides (found in Resources).

-Due to the COVID-19 pandemic, online courses, including lab, taken during shelter-in-place are acceptable.
+Due to the COVID-19 pandemic, online courses, including lab, taken during Spring 2020, Fall 2020, and Spring 2021 are acceptable.
 The grades received for these courses must be a "C" or better.

 Credit/No Credit Courses

 The department strongly recommends receiving a letter grade for prerequisite courses, only letter grades are calculated in the prerequisite GPA.
 Due to COVID-19 pandemic, prerequisite courses with CR/NC grades during Spring 2020 semesters will be accepted.
 A course with a CR grade will not be included in the prerequisite calculation.

 The department accepts an AP exam score of 3 or higher as a substitute for the following courses:

 If the AP scores cannot be identified on a transcript, please complete a nursing substitution form [pdf].